occivink/mpv-image-viewer/README.md

 `force-print-filename`: print the filename, even if console output is disabled
 `enable-status-line`, `disable-status-line`, `toggle-status-line`: show a simple status line
 `enable-minimap`, `disable-minimap`, `toggle-minimap`: show a "minimap" that displays the position of the image relatively to the view
+`ruler`: spawn a ruler that lets you visualize various image measurement

 They don't have any default bindings, see the example `input.conf`, and in the configuration bind them.
-Some of these commands, as well as the status line can be configured via `script-opts/image_viewer.conf`.
+Some of these commands, the status line and the ruler can be configured via `script-opts/image_viewer.conf`.

 ## gallery.lua

-The [gallery-view](https://github.com/occivink/mpv-gallery-view) plugin greatly helps when navigating large image playlists.
+The [gallery-view](https://github.com/occivink/mpv-gallery-view) plugin helps when navigating large image playlists.

 ## Others